MyPureCloud/terraform-provider-genesyscloud/docs/resources/outbound_contact_list.md

 Required:

 - `column_name` (String) The name of the email column.
 - `type` (String) Indicates the type of the email column.
-For example, 'work' or 'personal'.
+For example, 'Work' or 'Personal'.

 Optional: